Truman Show delusion: Reported cases

 While the prevalence of the disorder is not known, there have been several hundred cases reported.
-There have been recorded instances of people suffering from The Truman Show delusion from around the world.
+There have been recorded instances of people suffering from the Truman Show delusion from around the world.
 Joel Gold, a psychiatrist at Bellevue Hospital Center in New York City, and clinical associate professor of psychiatry at New York University, and his brother Ian, who holds a research chair in philosophy and psychiatry at Montreal's McGill University, are the foremost researchers on the subject.
 They have communicated, since 2002, with over a hundred individuals suffering from the delusion.
 They have reported that one patient traveled to New York City after 9/11 to make sure that the terrorist attacks were not a plot twist in his personal Truman Show, while another traveled to a Lower Manhattan federal building to seek asylum from his show.
 Another patient had worked as an intern on a reality TV program and believed that he was secretly being tracked by cameras, even at the polls on election day in 2004.
 He shouted that President George W. Bush was a "Judas", which brought him to Bellevue Hospital and Gold's attention.

 One of Gold's patients, an upper-middle-class army veteran who wanted to climb the Statue of Liberty in the belief that doing so would release him from the "show", described his condition this way:

 I realized that I was and am the center, the focus of attention by millions and millions of people ...
 My family and everyone I knew was and are actors in a script, a charade whose entire purpose is to make me the focus of the world's attention.

 The choice of the name "Truman Show delusion" by the Golds was influenced by the fact that three of the five patients Joel Gold initially treated for the syndrome explicitly linked their perceived experiences to the film.

 In 2008, Paolo Fusar-Poli from the British Journal of Psychiatry conducted a study that displayed individuals having signs of delusion.
 Mark D. Griffiths, a charted psychologist, analyzed this study and concluded that most of the individuals that had this delusion often had underlying illnesses or other medical problems that could have caused this delusion.

+Montreal filmmaker Emmanuel Tardif believed his life was like The Truman Show.
+He did not think his mother was his real mother and killed her in January 2023.
+He suffers from schizophrenia and was found to be not criminally responsible for killing her.